Adaptive Variation-Resilient Random Number Generator for Embedded Encryption: Conclusion

 \section{Conclusion}

 In this work, we demonstrated an adaptive RNG for variation-resilient extraction of random numbers from entropy sources based on emerging device technologies.
-Two demonstrations were presented, one employing an sMTJ-based entropy source, which was comprehensively evaluated using MATLAB + SPICE simulations, and the other employing an LFSR-based pseudo random entropy source that emulates the true-random source, which was experimentally implemented using an FPGA.
+Two demonstrations were presented, one simulation-based and one experimental, with the first employing an sMTJ-based entropy source, which was comprehensively evaluated using MATLAB + SPICE simulations, and the other employing an LFSR-based pseudo random entropy source that emulates the true-random source, which was experimentally implemented using discrete electronic components and an FPGA.

-A key component of the adaptive RNG system was its adaptive digitizer, which employed a low-pass filter to generate an adaptive reference voltage that tracks any deviation or drift in the generated stochastic signal from the entropy source, enabling variation-resilience and allowing extraction of unbiased random bit streams with high entropy.
-Statistical properties of generated bit streams by the adaptive RNGs were tested using the NIST test suite, demonstrating encryption-grade randomness consistently.
+A key component of the adaptive RNG system was its adaptive digitizer, which employed a low-pass filter to generate an adaptive dynamically changing short-term-average reference voltage that tracks any deviation or drift in the generated stochastic signal from the entropy source, enabling variation-resilience and allowing extraction of unbiased random bit streams with high entropy.
+The presented adaptive RNG consistently passed all NIST SP 800-22 tests, and demonstrated a throughput in the range 5-182 Mbps, while maintaining high randomness qualities.
+Although the NIST test suite is the commonly used framework for evaluating randomness qualities of random bit streams generated using TRNGs, the presented analysis can be further expanded in the future to include other methods as well, such as the Dieharder \cite{marsaglia2002some}, TestU01 \cite{l2007testu01,foreman2024statistical,foreman2023practical} and PractRand \cite{sleem2020testu01}, which can be useful for more comprehensive assessment of the randomness qualities of TRNGs for mission critical and highly sensitive encryption applications.
 The presented adaptive RNG has great potential for use in embedded encryption within IoT devices, making data encryption accessible locally.